 Types of music used for testing:

-- Various electronic music such as Bass Nectar, Moby, Nine Inch Nails
+- Various electronic music such as Bass Nectar, The Glitch Mob, AWOLNATION, and Nine Inch Nails

 - Rap genres such as Eminem (particularly “If I Get Locked Up” feat.
 Funkmaster Flex), DMX

 - Blue Man Group – Audio album (percussive bliss!)